crait/poketcg2-revamp/README.md

 ⬜ Update Pokemon/AI DB from document (0/446)

-⬜ Add PC menu to unlock all cards
+⬜ Add new splash screen to intro & credits

 ⬜ Add PC menu to toggle special match rules

+✅ Add PC menu to gift the player 10 copies of each card

-⬜ Add new splash screen to intro & credits
+✅ Add a PC menu option to view the credits

+✅ Change Jennifer's coin to Pikachu coin

 ⬜ Fix AI targeting Mysterious Fossil/Clefairy Doll

-✅ Change Jennifer's coin to Pikachu coin

 ## Catalog Tool